The Mindful Team

-Line has been with Mindful since the creation of mindful.org in late 2010.
-She brings a decade of experience with several publications, including most recently Saltscapes magazine (associate editor) and the Halifax Daily News (features and specialty publications editor).
-She’s the mother of three school-age daughters, and is therefore a qualified parenting and early-childhood expert.
+Line has been with Mindful since mindful.org came online in late 2010.
+She brings more than a decade of experience with her, most recently as associate editor of Saltscapes magazine, where she managed the company’s auxiliary publications, such as Travel and Home & Cottage.
+Previous to that she was a specialty publications editor for The Daily News (Halifax).
+She’s the mother of three school-age daughters, and is therefore the resident parenting and early-childhood expert.

 James has been a magazine and trade book publishing professional since 1973.
 He has spearheaded Mindful’s community-building efforts within the mindfulness movement for the past five years, and is currently on the Advisory Board of the Center for Mindfulness at UMass, and the Boards of Directors of the Mind Fitness Training Institute (MFTI) and the Institute for Mindful Leadership.
 He has taught leadership training programs and mindfulness in North America and Europe since 1978.